SEI2-jeddah/compliment-express/README.md

 ## Mission…

-Create your own version of Emergency Compliment using Express.
+Run `npm install` then Create your own version of Emergency Compliment using Express.
 When a user visits the site, they should be greeted with a SEI-themed compliment to cheer them up.

 ## Level 1: Generic Compliment